gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.IO/README.md

 ### PathComparison

-`FileSystem.PathComparison` property returns a `StringComparison` value that signifies a file names comparison mode used by the host OS.
+`FileSystem.PathComparison` property returns a `StringComparison` value that signifies a file name comparison mode used by the host OS.

 It can be used in string comparison operations: